 Unusual Things to do on Each Hawaiian Island:

 Big Island: Become an authentic Hawaiian cowboy and drive cattle with other paniolos!
 This is one of my favorite experiences on the Big Island and even beginner riders can participate.
-You’ll also enjoy Eexploring caves, lava tubes and craters at Volcanoes National Park.
+You’ll also enjoy Exploring caves, lava tubes, and craters at Volcanoes National Park.

 A Big Island Itinerary

-Kauai: My first thing I recommend on Kauai is to go to Thursday Poi day and have a complete local experience and get introduced and welcomed into the Hawaiian culture.
+Kauai: The first thing I recommend on Kauai is to go to Thursday Poi day and have a completely local experience and get introduced and welcomed into the Hawaiian culture.
 After that, get out your hiking boots and your camera and go explore.
 And check out the photography hiking tours so you can really get the most out of your Kauai adventures!

 Things to do in Kauai